Anton Du Beke: Strictly Come Dancing

+Laila Rouass comment

+In 2009, Du Beke said that his dance partner Laila Rouass "looked like a paki" after she had arrived at rehearsal with a spray tan.
+Du Beke apologized publicly, and reiterated his remarks on It Takes Two, Strictly Come Dancings companion show, stating that "I feel embarrassed.
+I feel stupid as well.
+It was a stupid thing to do, stupid thing to say ...
+I am mortified about it completely and, you know, Laila has been quite remarkably wonderful."
+Rouass accepted his apology, and stated in a 2011 interview: "The story had been blown out of proportion ...
+Anton didn’t mean to be offensive.
+I wouldn’t have danced with him if he was racist."
+In 2016, she backed him to be a Strictly judge: "I think Anton would be a fabulous judge.
+He's so funny, I can’t tell you.
+I was so lucky to be paired with that man."

 Other television appearances

-Du Beke's first TV appearance was as a backing dancer in Madonna's video Material Girl.

 In March 2007 Du Beke was a contestant on the BBC Two series The Underdog Show and was paired with homeless dog Ginger.
 They were eliminated in week three of the competition.

 Du Beke has presented the BBC cookery show Step Up to the Plate.
 He served as a captain and from series 2 was the host on the UK version of Hole in the Wall, which premiered on 20 September 2008 on BBC One.
 On 24 December 2009, he appeared in Victoria Wood's Midlife Christmas, in a sketch called "Beyond The Marigolds", where he spoofed his Strictly Come Dancing role by being paired with fictional soap star "Bo Beaumont" (played by Julie Walters).
-Beaumont quit the show when unable to master Du Beke's warm up steps.
+Beaumont quit the show when unable to master Du Beke's warm-up steps.

+In 2011, Du Beke was the first guest on the CBBC talk show Hacker Time.

 During the week of 5 to 9 May 2014, Du Beke appeared on Channel 4 game show Draw It!.

 On Christmas Day 2019, Du Beke surprised Craig Revel Horwood as a guest in the Christmas Midnight Gameshow in Michael McIntyre's Big Christmas Show.